anhhao111203/TymeX_mobile_online_test/Challenge_1/README.md

 # Currency Converter Application

-A modern **Currency Converter App** built using Kotlin,Jetpack Compose and ExchangeRateAPI, which allows users to convert between currencies.
+A modern **Currency Converter App** built using Kotlin, Jetpack Compose and ExchangeRateAPI, which allows users to convert between currencies.
 This app also includes multiple test cases to ensure the core functionality is implemented accurately.

 ---